J33p3rs/misc/Raspi-Setup.md

 # Raspberry Pi setup
-Teh following are general items you may wish to configure on any Raspberry Pi set up.
+The following are general items you may wish to configure on any Raspberry Pi set up.

 ## Regenerate SSH Key
 You may wish to regenerate your SSH Key